Try Semrush

 You’ll then see a table that shows you which domains your competitors have backlinks from:

-In this example, you can see that all three competitors I chose (Search Engine Journal, Neil Patel, and Yoast) have links from oracle.com, stanford.edu, and time.com.
+In this example, you can see that all three competitors I chose (Ahrefs, Search Engine Journal, and Neil Patel) have links from pinterest.com, indeed.com, and nbcnews.com.

 So, these are most likely sites that I should consider acquiring backlinks from, too.